Engineer9736/UT99MinecraftBlocks/README.md

 This project is mostly made by just talking with ChatGPT, taking small steps and understanding what the next logic step will be, and making choices on the methodology.
-This is probably the future of software development anyway.
+This is probably the future of software development in any case.

 Scripts:
 - mca_to_ini.py - Converts a Minecraft 1.12.2 chunkfile into MinecraftChunk.ini which can be loaded ingame with "summon MinecraftBlocks.MinecraftChunkLoader".
 Minecraft chunkfiles can be found in [Install dir]\saves\New World\region.